Shock and Awe Advertising

 Where Do Babies Come From

 As a child, I was uncomfortable with many of the National Geographic shows, especially when they filmed topless native tribes and my dad would commence clearing his throat.
 I either left the room or put my head down.
 I was a naïve kid back in the 1950s.
 For crying out loud, I was 10 years old and still thought babies came from storks until my uncle’s wife had a child.
-I happened to see her breast feeding her newborn and I ran from the room with a face as red as a beet.
+I happened to see her nursing her newborn and I ran from the room with a face as red as a beet.

 Crossing Boundaries in Advertising